Which Corkscrew is Best?

 Air Pump Corkscrew

-This works on the principle of forcing air between the space in the bottle of wine between the cork and the wine.
-As you pump the device, air pressure forces the cork out of the bottle.
+This wine opener works on the principle of forcing air between the space in the bottle of wine between the cork and the wine.
+As you pump the device, air pressure pushes the cork out of the bottle.

 Disadvantages: Requires pumping action to force air.
 Some wine experts believe that forcing air into the wine bottle is not good for the wine.